aws-powertools/powertools-lambda-typescript/docs/features/metrics.md

 * **Dimensions**.
 Metrics metadata in key-value format.
 They help you slice and dice metrics visualization, for example `ColdStart` metric by Payment `service`.
 * **Metric**.
 It's the name of the metric, for example: SuccessfulBooking or UpdatedBooking.
 * **Unit**.
 It's a value representing the unit of measure for the corresponding metric, for example: Count or Seconds.
 * **Resolution**.
 It's a value representing the storage resolution for the corresponding metric.
-Metrics can be either Standard or High resolution.
-Read more [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Resolution_definition).
+Metrics can be either [Standard or High resolution](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/cloudwatch_concepts.html#Resolution_definition).

 <figure>
   <img src="../../media/metrics_terminology.png" alt="metrics terminology diagram" />